RetroReversing/retroReversing/categories/consoles/ps1.md

 {% include link-to-other-post.html post="/playStation-architecture" description="For more information on the PS1 hardware architecture check out this post." %}

 ## Geometry Transformation Engine (GTE)
 The Geometry Transformation Engine or GTE was what allowed the Playstation to handle 3D graphics, it specifically designed to do the sort of fast mathematical calculations used for Vertex/Geometry processing.
-Without it the Playsation hardware would not have been able to pull of the excellent 3D graphics it was known for in its time.
+Without it the Playstation hardware would not have been able to pull of the excellent 3D graphics it was known for in its time.

 {% include link-to-other-post.html post="/ps1-gte" description="To find out more about the the Geometry Transformation Engine check out this post." %}